junxit/us-congress-bills-115/metadata.md

 - 2017-03-10 — Placed on the Union Calendar, Calendar No. 15.
 - 2017-03-10 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-33.
 - 2017-03-10 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-33.
+- 2017-03-16 — Considered as unfinished business. (consideration: CR H2135-2136)
+- 2017-03-16 — Considered under the provisions of rule H. Res.
+198. (consideration: CR H2102-2114)
+- 2017-03-16 — DEBATE - The House proceeded with one hour of debate on H.R.
+1181.
+- 2017-03-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-03-16 — On passage Passed by the Yeas and Nays: 240 - 175 (Roll no. 169). (text: CR H2102-2103)
+- 2017-03-16 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+1181, the Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Mr. Roe (TN) demanded the yeas and nays and the Chair postponed further proceedings on passage of H.R.
+1181 until a time to be announced.
+- 2017-03-16 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 240 - 175 (Roll no. 169).(text: CR H2102-2103)
+- 2017-03-16 — The previous question was ordered pursuant to the rule.